palmin/animated-ui-label/README.md

     -(NSString*)textAtRatio:(CGFloat)ratio context:(id)context
                       from:(NSString*)sourceText to:(NSString*)targetText;
 where ratio starts at 0.0 and ends at 1.0 but might reach outside this interval during spring animations.

+The inner workings that allows making changes that follow UIView animations can be found as a UIView extension in AnimView and can be used to make other kinds of UIView drivens animations on non-animatable properties.
+As a simple example one could animate how text changes from empty to non-empty by adding one character at a time with something like:
+    [label change:^(CGFloat ratio) {
+       label.text = [text substringToIndex:(int)(ratio * text.length)];
+    }];